Associação para a Defesa dos Interesses de Macau: Post-handover

-In 1992, Carlos d'Assumpção, the co-founder and leader of ADIM, died, ending the history of Electoral Union.
+Macau was handed over to China in December 1999.
+ADIM did not re-register as a "political association" as the rival CDM did.
+Carlos d'Assumpção, the co-founder and leader of ADIM, died in April 1992, effectively ending the history of Electoral Union.
 The death, along with the emergence of new civic-political groups originated in the Chinese community, caused the significant decline of ADIM with little influence and activities, and is not represented in the Legislative Assembly.
 ADIM is also no longer active in Portugal as Macau is no longer under Portuguese administration.

-Its headquarters are located on Estrada D. João Paulino, in the Parish of S. Lourenço.
+Its headquarters were located on Estrada D. João Paulino, in the Parish of S. Lourenço.

 Publications

 In March 1975, ADIM launched the magazine Confluence, in which many Portuguese and Macanese participated, including the lawyer and writer Henrique de Senna Fernandes, who wrote mainly about movies.
 This party-operated publication served to counter the influence of the magazine Democracy in March, which had been publishing the ideas of the CDM since November 1974.

 In October 1982, ADIM launched the Jornal de Macau, as opposed to the Tribuna de Macau, the publication appeared in the same month which was belonged to Jorge Neto Valente, one of the co-founders of the CDM.
 Nevertheless, Jornal de Macau and Tribuna de Macau ended up merging as Jornal Tribuna de Macau on 1 November 1998 as the change of political landscape and the approaching handover of Macau ended the rivalry between CDM and ADIM.